mcekwonu/ExtensysPlots/README.md

 The ```Originpro``` style:

 ## Help and Contribution
-<p>Please feel free to contribute to the OriginproPlot repo!
+<p>Please feel free to contribute to the OriginproPlots repo!
 Before starting a new style or making any changes, please create an issue through the GitHub issue tracker.
 That way we can discuss if the changes are necessary and the best approach.</p>

-If you need any help with OriginproPlot, please first check the [FAQ](FAQ) and search through the [previous GitHub issues](https://github.com/mcekwonu/OriginproPlot/issues).
-If you can't find an answer, create a new issue through the [GitHub issue tracker](https://github.com/mcekwonu/OriginproPlot/issues/new).
+If you need any help with OriginproPlots, please first check the [FAQ](FAQ) and search through the [previous GitHub issues](https://github.com/mcekwonu/OriginproPlots/issues).
+If you can't find an answer, create a new issue through the [GitHub issue tracker](https://github.com/mcekwonu/OriginproPlots/issues/new).

 You can checkout [Matplotlib's documentation](https://matplotlib.org) for more information on plotting settings.

 ## FAQ
-1. Installing OriginproPlot manually
+1. Installing OriginproPlots manually

     * If you like, you can install the ```*.mplstyle``` files manually.
 First, clone the repository and then copy all of the ```*.mplstyle``` files into your Matplotlib style directory.
     If you're not sure where this is, in an interactive python console type: